Jaxus1/Dissenter-Bookmarklet/README.md

 #### Brave Browser

-Brave Browser - Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
+Make sure the bookmarks bar is enabled (Ctrl+Shift+B), then, copy the code, and right click the bookmarks bar, then click "paste".
 If you want to change the name of the bookmark, right click it and click edit.
 </p>
 </details>